 Your home’s solar system’s size and output capacity reflect your household’s current daily- and future- energy consumption levels.

-To calculate your household’s daily energy use, you need to examine your electricity bills.
+To determine your household’s daily energy usage in Jacksonville, consult with experts for home solar power system cost, electricity usage and get assistance with solar installation and more.
 If there is no stated daily usage amount, take the monthly total and divide it by 30.
 The result will display your average daily consumption, thus helping you determine the proper solar system size.

 Step 3: Work Out Your Daily Target for Energy